adie0510/INDIAN-SOCIO-ECONOMICS/README.md

 # INDIAN-SOCIO-ECONOMICS

-INDIAN-SOCIO-ECONOMICS folder contains a PowerPoint Presentation which describes content of project which includes
+1. INDIAN-SOCIO-ECONOMICS folder contains a PowerPoint Presentation INDIAN-SOCIO-ECONOMICS.pptx which describes content of project which includes
       1.Introduction
       2.Objective
       3.Technology Used